robmarkcole/deepstack-recorder/README.md

 # deepstack-recorder
+AFTER FURTHER CONSIDERATION, NOT DOING THIS.
+IT WOULD NEGATIVELY AFFECT DEEPSTACK PERFORMANCE BY ADDING LATENCY.
+BETTER TO HAVE OTHER SOFTWARE POST THE RESPONSE DATA TO A SERVICE LIKE THIS, THEN IT IS QUESTIONABLE IF AN API IS REQUIRED AT ALL

 Sits in front of your deepstack instance and records all data flowing to &amp; from deepstack

 - fastAPI endpoints sit in front of deepstack, ideally on the same IP but a different port